rappo/frontend/README.md

-Bountysource
+Rapposource
 ============
-Here are all of the stylesheets and javascripts that power Bountysource.com.
+Here are all of the stylesheets and javascripts that power Rapposource.com.
 Pull requests are encouraged!

 !m corytheboyd